Mixed Train Sunday

 A Special Immersive Experience

-Today, the WW&F offers a recreated mixed train- not chiefly to move freight or passengers- but instead to give our visitors a unique insight into how the rural economy of the Sheepscot Valley and other similar environs the world over functioned and interacted with the world in a before reliable road transportation.
+Today, the WW&F recreates the mixed train experience not to move freight, but to offer visitors a glimpse into how the rural economy of the Sheepscot Valley—and countless similar communities—functioned before dependable road transportation.

 A No.1 Hobo Experience